boxsome/Python-Projects/README.md

-Mega Project List
+Python Project List
 ========

 Fork of Karan Goel's github repo: https://github.com/karan/Projects

 Goal for this is to have material to apply Python, which I am planning on learning at a quick pace.
 Thought it would be fun to chronicle my progression.

-I am also unit-testing whatever functionality I build using pytest.
+I am also unit-testing whatever functionality I build using pytest alongside driver code to manually test functionality.

 Using this as a resource for coding in a "pythonic" style: http://docs.python-guide.org/